 Inkyung Choi and David Hopping have been promoted to the position of teaching assistant professor, effective August 16, 2020.
 Choi and Hopping joined the iSchool in August 2019 as a lecturer and visiting lecturer, respectively.

 The iSchool is pleased to announce the appointment of Jill Naiman as a teaching assistant professor.
 She has served as an adjunct lecturer at the School since 2018 and as a visiting scholar at the National Center for Supercomputing Applications (NCSA) since 2016.

-The iSchool is pleased to announce that Madelyn Sanfilippo will join the faculty as an assistant professor in August 2020.
-She is currently a postdoctoral IT policy researcher at the Center for Information Technology Policy (CITP) at Princeton University.
+The iSchool is pleased to announce that Zoe LeBlanc will join the faculty as an assistant professor in August 2021.
+She is currently a postdoctoral associate and the Weld Fellow at the Center for Digital Humanities at Princeton University.

 Members of Associate Professor Jingrui He's research group, the iSAIL Lab, will present their research at the 26th SIGKDD Conference on Knowledge Discovery and Data Mining (KDD2020), which will be held virtually August 22-27.
 The conference, hosted by the Association for Computing Machinery's Special Interest Group on Knowledge Discovery and Data Mining (SIGKDD), is the premier international forum for data mining researchers and practitioners from academia, industry, and government to share ideas, research, and experiences.

 The iSchool is pleased to announce that Professor Michael Twidale will serve as interim PhD program director for one year beginning August 16.
 He will take over from Associate Professor Jana Diesner, who recently concluded her three-year term of service as PhD program director.